awslabs/amplify-graphql-seed-plugin/README.md

 * Create a command to create a test-user in Cognito through the Plugin
 * As part of the command above, integrate with Secrets Manager to securely store the test-user's credentials, and use Secrets Manager when running the seeding script to fetch the credentials
 * Automatically infer the mutations and data structure from the GraphQL API, to dynamically create some sample mutations based on your schema
-* Create a configuration option to link remote seeding to a specific Amplify environment.
-For instance, specify that the plugin should only run in 'dev' and not in 'prod'

 ## Security